deleeuw/jansweb/content/post/news/voronoi.md

 HA maps objects and categories into a p-dimensional Euclidean space.
 The numerical output is an n x p matrix X of *object scores* and m matrices Y(j), of dimension k(j) x p, of *category quantifications* or *category transformations*.
+In HA, in the form in which it is implmented in Gifi (1990), we require that X is column-centered with X'X = nI.
+The category quatifications are the centroids of the scores of the objects in the category.

-One of the main graphical output are the *star plots*.
+The most interesting graphical outputs are the *star plots*.
 There is one star plot for
 each variable.
 Star plots are joint plots of objects scores and category quantifications/transformations.
-Variable j has k(j)
-possible values, called *categories*.